COVID-19: steps to protect your small business

 - What to do if you are owed money – steps to debt recovery as a creditor.

-- It is important to seek advice from a trusted business adviser (accountant, lawyer, or registered liquidator) sooner rather than later.
+- It is important to seek advice from a trusted business adviser (such as a financial adviser, accountant, registered liquidator or lawyer) sooner rather than later.

 As many Australian businesses begin to reopen and return to ‘business-as-usual’, some businesses continue to deal with and respond to the financial impact of COVID-19.